Thompson scores 42 points, Warriors beat Rockets 116-101 - WHIZ News

 TIP-INS

-Rockets: Houston limited its first-half turnovers to four and committed just seven for the game to Golden State’s 19. … Houston hasn’t beaten the Warriors since a 135-105 win on Feb.
+Rockets: Houston limited its first-half turnovers to four and committed just seven for the game to Golden State’s 19 that led to 24 Rockets points. … Houston hasn’t beaten the Warriors since a 135-105 win on Feb.
 20, 2020, and has dropped five in a row on the Warriors’ home floor. … The Rockets are 7-32 vs. the Western Conference, including 2-20 away from Houston.

 Warriors: Golden State missed scoring at least 122 points in a seventh straight home game. … Wiggins missed his third straight game while dealing with a family matter.
-“It’s too difficult to tell,” coach Steve Kerr said of how long it could be.
-“When he’s ready to come back, he’ll come back.” … The Warriors had scored at least 120 points in each of the previous three meetings with the Rockets. … Golden State played its 13th set of back-to-backs.
+Kerr isn’t sure when Wiggins will return. … The Warriors had scored at least 120 points in each of the previous three meetings with the Rockets. … Golden State played its 13th set of back-to-backs.

 UP NEXT